mark91m12/PitE-AI-Tetris/README.md

 ## Getting Started

 **Prerequisites**
-* In order to run this project is important to use python version 3 or upper,Java 1.8 or upper, DLV Wrapper library, py4j library, Pygame library, PyQt5 library.<br />
+* In order to run this project is important to use python version 3 or upper,Java 1.8 or upper and DLV Wrapper, py4j, Pygame and PyQt5 libraries.<br />

   Install Python with: